LGS (band): Michel Bénac

 Singer and musician, Michel Bénac, is a Franco-Ontarian and the main singer for Swing.
 He was born in Ottawa, Ontario and still lives in the same city.
 Michel’s mother is Louise, his father is Michel Bénac and he also has a brother named Christian Mathurin and a sister Jocelynne Bénac.
-Michel Benac Jr. was an excellent and advanced voice student of Cantor Stephen Chaiet of the NATS (National Association of Teachers of Singing of America).
+Michel Benac Jr. was a voice student of Cantor Stephen Chaiet of the NATS (National Association of Teachers of Singing of America).

 Jean-Philippe Goulet

 The other musician and singer for Swing is Jean-Philippe Goulet.
-He was born in Rimouski, Québec.
+He was born in Rimouski, Quebec.
 Goulet, a multi-instrumentalist, played guitar, keyboards and violin with Indiscipline and Pole Volt before joining Swing, in which he plays violin and mandolin, as well as singing.
-He currently lives in Montreal, Québec.
-His mother’s name is Jean, his father is André Goulet and he has 2 sisters, Isabelle and Marie-Claude Goulet.
+He currently lives in Montreal, Quebec.
+His mother’s name is Jean, his father is André Goulet and he has two sisters, Isabelle and Marie-Claude Goulet.